-Cbd used to treat neurological decline & seizures
+Cbd shows some potential in treatment of neurological decline & seizures

 Considering using Cbd for Neurological Decline / anti-seizure?
 CBD is notably different from other phytocannabinoids in hemp and cannabis.
 Cannabidiol is not psychoactive, meaning it doesn’t induce the high associated with THC.
 CBD has little effect on the body’s endocannabinoid receptors, CB1 and CB2.

 In particular, CBD may be an effective treatment for neurological disease because it protects neuron degeneration.
-An Alzheimer’s study revealed that CBD hindered and slowed the development of Alzheimer’s symptoms.
+An Alzheimer’s study revealed that CBD may have hindered and slowed the development of Alzheimer’s symptoms.

 How CBD works in the brain